 COVID vaccination is required for all WSA staff and students - medical and religious exemptions may be accepted.

-Our next scheduled class start is Monday September 18th, 2023 and PM class start is September 25th, 2023!
+Our next scheduled AM class start is Monday September 18th, 2023 and PM class start is September 25th, 2023!
 Contact Admissions for more details.

 Washington Spa Academy's massage licensing program is 660 hours, running 20 hours per week and lasting approximately 33 weeks while offering multiple program starts per year: